 - Must have the financial clout to sustain the low-pricing strategy.

 Wavestorm was a new entrant in the surfboard market.
 Before their foray into this market, entry-level surfboards cost $300 to $1000.
-Wavestorm upended the market by introducing a surfboard at $ 99.99.
-This allowed them to capture a significant market share and propelled them to the position of the market leader, selling almost five times the number of boards compared to any other competitor.
+Wavestorm upended the market by introducing a surfboard at $99.99.
+This market penetration strategy allowed them to capture a significant market share and propelled them to the position of the market leader.
+The company sold almost five times the number of boards compared to any other competitor.